RSKrakenCommunity/community-plugins/README.md

 <!-- PROJECT Name -->
 # Community Plugins
-Free plugins for kraken useing the communty api.
+Free plugins for kraken using the community api.

 ### Wiki
 <!-- Wiki Links -->